I received a copy of a complaint filed against me. What do I do?

 - The defendant’s name.
 This is you.

-The complaint is a list of statements.
-The paragraphs in the complaint should be numbered.
+If you are writing your own answer, follow the same pattern.
 When you write your answer, you will use the same numbers to write your answers.
 For each statement, your answer will say whether you agree with the statement (admit), disagree (deny), or don’t know about it.

 Certificate of Service